Do you know about the auspicious life of Austin Rudd?

-Rudd (1868-1929) was a music hall songwriter and performer, and is considered one of the nation’s greatest comedians.
+Rudd (1868-1929) was a music hall songwriter and performer.
+He was considered one of the nation’s greatest comedians.
 He was also a resident of Edgware Road for the majority of his successful career.

-He steadily worked his way up the bill becoming a household name across the country and sharing the top billing with some of most celebrated performers in the music hall industry of the time, including Dan Leno, Marie Lloyd, Lottie Collins, Little Tich and Bessie Bellwood.
+Rudd steadily worked his way up the bill becoming a household name across the country.
+He shared top billing with some of the most celebrated performers in the music hall industry, including Dan Leno, Marie Lloyd, Lottie Collins, Little Tich and Bessie Bellwood.

-During his career, he appeared in nearly every leading Music Hall in the UK .
+Rudd appeared in nearly every leading Music Hall in the UK .
 As a result, he was known to perform up to seven shows in a day!
-His popularity knew no bounds leading him to tour in America, New Zealand, South Africa and Australia – no easy feet in the early 1900s.
+His popularity knew no bounds leading him to tour in America, New Zealand, South Africa and Australia, no mean feat in the early 1900s.
 However, London was his home and he remained in Edgware Road for the majority of his career.